amandeep-singh28/Bank-Customer-Churn/README.md

 # 💼📉 Bank-Customer-Churn-Prediction-and-ML-Model-Comparison

 A complete customer churn analytics & prediction project built using **Python, Scikit-Learn, and XGBoost**, applying advanced ML techniques to forecast churn in the banking sector.
-Includes rigorous testing of multiple models, imbalance handling, real metrics evaluation (ROC-AUC / PR-AUC), and a future-ready Streamlit interface for real-time prediction.
+Includes rigorous testing of multiple models, imbalance handling, real metrics evaluation (ROC-AUC / PR-AUC), and strong recall optimization for churn prediction.

 ---